 Dublin-based Mallon liked to be an IRA hard man fighting from behind the safety of the border with Northern Ireland – he continued in this manner for years, becoming known for the helicopter escape from Mountjoy Prison and a later escape from Portlaoise Prison.

 Much later he was accused of involvement in the theft of the race horse Shergar.

-Mallon had little direct knowledge of “operators” from Northern Ireland, whereas McGuinness had.
+Apart from the Tyrone area and largely limited to the McKearney family’s IRA members, Mallon had little direct knowledge of “operators” from across Northern Ireland, whereas McGuinness had.

 McGuinness offered to support the organisation of operations in England by supplying Mallon with disposable volunteers from Derry/Londonderry.

 Following the embarrassing arrest in March 1973 of all 10 of the Belfast Brigade Old Bailey bombers – including Gerry Kelly – the IRA wanted to show that it still had some bite and at least one bomber who would not be immediately arrested.

 While I was being treated for bomb injuries in Dublin in June 1973, McGuinness introduced me to Kevin Mallon and I was pressed to go alone to London almost immediately and begin a letter bomb and small time-bomb campaign, which I did in the summer of 1973 and again over Christmas/New Year 73/74.